material-components/material-components-ios/contributing/tools.md

 # Check to see if you have git's clang-format command installed.
 git clang-format -h

+# If you already have git's clang-format command configured, you're ready to use the tool.

 # Download the script
 curl -s https://raw.githubusercontent.com/llvm-mirror/clang/c510fac5695e904b43d5bf0feee31cc9550f110e/tools/clang-format/git-clang-format -o "git-clang-format"